skiritan/aws-identity-round-robin-workshop/docs/permission-boundaries-advanced/build.md

 * Paste the credentials into the [credentials file](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html) (~/.aws/credentials if running on a Mac or Linux)
 * Create an IAM role that will be used by the webadmins (Initially this role will trust your own AWS account but in the **Verify** phase you will configure it to trust the other group's account.)

-	* Use the following JSON to create a file name assumerolepolicy for the trust (assume role) policy (replace the Account ID):
+	* Use the following JSON to create a file name assumerolepolicy for the trust (assume role) policy:
 `{ "Version": "2012-10-17", "Statement": { "Effect": "Allow", "Principal": { "AWS": "arn:aws:iam::Account_ID:root"}, "Action": "sts:AssumeRole" } }`
 	* Create the role:
-`aws iam create-role --role-name webadmins --assume-role-policy-document file://assumerolepolicy  --profile Name_of_the_credential_profile`
+`aws iam create-role --role-name webadmins --assume-role-policy-document file://assumerolepolicy
 	* Add the Lambda Read Only policy to the role
 `aws iam attach-role-policy --policy-arn arn:aws:iam::aws:policy/AWSLambdaReadOnlyAccess  --role-name webadmins`